 Thanks to its immense popularity, choosing where to stay in Banff can sometimes be a challenge.
-Hotels here tend to book up quickly, especially in the peak tourist months in summer and even in the winter during ski season and when the Northern Lights are in full force.
+Hotels here tend to book up quickly.
+This is especially true in the peak tourist months in summer, in the winter during ski season, and when the Northern Lights are in full force.

 - Banff Boutique Inn: Situated just 5 minutes from downtown Banff, this smaller B&B-style property fuses contemporary style with alpine sensibilities for a memorable stay.

 - Moose Hotel & Suites: Located just one minute from the centre of Banff, these lovely suites are the perfect place to lay down your day after a full day of exploring Banff National Park.
 Besides the comfortable alpine-inspired rooms, the hotel offers a full-service spa centre with a private outdoor hotel pool along with an indoor swimming pool, fitness centre, and two rooftop hot pools with views over the Rockies.

 - Fairmont Banff Springs: Like its sibling in Lake Louise, this historic luxury hotel, built in 1888, is a national treasure and a must-stay if you can fit it into your travel budget.